lilatomic/lilatomic.ca/posts/bicep.md

 # Having fun with Azure Bicep

 Bicep is a different way of deploying resources on Azure.
 It is hopefully less painful than ARM templates.
+Following are my thoughts as I evaluate bicep as something we should incorporate in our stack.
+Hopefully they're useful for you if you're doing the same.

 First I have to make fun of Azure for creating their own language instead of embedding it in existing languages like AWS did with the CDK.
 In the FAQ they have this gem explaining their reasoning: